zisiszak/vite-inconsistent-resolution-error-logging/README.md

-# Vite Dir Resolution With Special Chars
+# Vite Inconsistent Resolution Error Logging
+This is a repo that shows how parent directories with specific special characters cause errors which aren't consistently logged